gugs4847/finance-app/README.md

 # finance-app
 An app to track my spending and my investing each month.
 Uses Plaid API, React, and SQL.

+# How to run:
+- Clone repo
+- Go to plaid.com and create a user
+- In Plaid Dashboard, go to developers > keys, or go to https://dashboard.plaid.com/account/keys
+- In repo, open the 'env' file with a notepad or text editor
+- Copy the keys from Plaid and paste them where appropiate.
+Change the PLAID_ENV to sandbox.
+Save.
+- In the repo, click 'ngrok.exe' and follow prompts
+- Open a command window and navigate to the repo
+- run ngrok http 8001
+- Open a new command windows and navigate to the repo again
+- run npm run watch
+- go to localhost:8000

 # To-do
 - Make a column that shows all spending for a month
 - Make a column that shows all spending for a particular date range